 '''

 1. HACCP - system of food safety of animal origin.
 Part 1.

 management of safety and quality of food of animal origin

 - prerequisites of system implementing

 - 7 principals

 - structure of documentation

 2. HACCP - system of food safety of animal origin.
 Part 2.

 - principles for the drafting of a system

 description of the product

 - block diagram

 - analysis of hazards and CCP assessment

 - monitoring system

 - loop quality

 - system verification

 3. Cleaning and disinfection

 - goals of washing and disinfection

+- washing agents

 - washing and disinfecting techniques

 - effectiveness of cleaning and disinfection

 4. Control of the general conditions of production hygiene.

 - law basis Decision 2001/471 EC

 - sampling methods for microbiological testing

 - rules for the collection of samples for microbiological testing

 - decisions

 5. The task of the veterinary supervision of food establishments

 - law basis: Instruction GLW no GIWhig 500-7/07

-- microbiological testing conducted at the premises
+microbiological testing conducted at the premises

 - rules and methods of sampling to test

 - total viable counts

-- rules for calculating results

-7. The study of food in the direction of Listeria monocytogenes

 - food in jeopardy

 - law basis: Regulation 1441/2007

 - microbiological mediums

 - methodology for microbiological testing of food

 8. Study of food in the direction of Enterobakteriaceae part 1.

+- food in jeopardy

 - law basis Regulation 1441/2007

 - mediums

 methodology for the microbiological testing of food

 - spreading

 8. Study of food in the direction of Enterobakteriaceae part 2

 interpretation of results

 - treats for consumers 10. \ \, Study of food in the direction of pathogenic Streptococci part 1.

 - food in jeopardy

 - systematics

 methodology for the microbiological testing of food

 - spreading \, 11.
 The study of food in the direction of pathogenic Streptococci part 2 \,

 - analyses of incubated tests

 - treats for consumers 12.
 The study of food in the direction of pathogenic Staphylococci.
 Part 1 \,

 - systematics

 - law basis: Regulation 1441/2007

 methodology for the microbiological testing of food

 - spreading 13.
 The study of food in the direction of pathogenic Staphylococci.
 Part 2 \,

 interpretation of results

 - treats for consumers

 14 The study of food in the direction of pathogenic bacteria.

 - food in jeopardy

 - law basis: Regulation 1441/2007

 methodology for the microbiological testing of food